If your landlord wants you to leave

 - State that any issue about the validity of the notice or the right of the landlord to serve it must be referred to the RTB within 90 days from the receipt of the notice.
 (This 90-day timeframe applies unless the tenant is in breach of their obligations.)

-The landlord must give additional details in certain situations and, in some cases, a statutory declaration.
-The RTB provides sample notices of termination, giving the details required in each situation.
+Your landlord must give additional details in certain situations and, in some cases, a statutory declaration.
+The information below describes the additional details needed for each of the valid reasons for terminating your tenancy.
+The RTB also provides sample notices of termination, with the details required in each situation.

 If the property is being sold